redhat-cop/global-load-balancer-operator/readme.md

 6. add ability to autodetect global routes
 7. evaluate using a different implementation of DNSRecord.
 8. test for correct permissions
+9. optimize remote service watchers
+10. add status management for global zone
+11. add ability to auto-create a global zone for aws
+12. add defaults to healthchecks